-When you turn 65 you will move from the benfits you know to the Health Care spending Account.
-To insure everything transitions smoothly there are a few things everyone should be aware of as they approach their 65th Birthday.
+When you turn 65 you will move from the benefits you know to the Health Care Spending Account.
+To ensure everything transitions smoothly there are a few things everyone should be aware of as they approach their 65th Birthday.
 All of which can be done a month or two before your big day.

 The Health Care Savings Account is a benefit allotted to Toronto Fire Fighters as per the 3888 collective agreement.
 Referred to by some as the Post 65 benefit ($3000.00) it is managed by Greenshields Canada (GSC).
 When you turn 65 – GSC will move you to the Health Care Spending Account (HCSA).
 About a month before your 65th birthday you should receive a package from the City of Toronto with information regarding the HCSA.

 Under the HCSA you can do one of the following –